-Between real and theoretical diesel cycles there are differences and similarities in the form and in the values of pressures and temperatures.
+Between the real and theoretical diesel cycles there are differences and similarities in the form and in the values of the pressures and temperatures.
 Differences that also appear in the Otto cycle.
 Some of these similarities correspond to those of the Otto cycle; for example, the similarities due to the variation of the specific heats, to the loss of heat and to the opening time of the exhaust valve.

-Dissociation of combustion products
+Dissociation of Combustion Products

 The points analyzed above correspond to the four-stroke engine.